MIXIDtheSilly/StardanceStats/README.md

 <img src="WIP/people.png" alt="A profile page with stats and a views chart" width="100%">

-Projects and people get their own page: every stat we hold, what it did over the last 7 days, and a chart of any of them from 1 day to 30.
+Projects and people get their own page: every stat I hold, what it did over the last 7 days, and a chart of any of them from 1 day to 30.

 ---